tritonJS826/masters-way/mw-server/apiAutogenerated/general/docs/MwserverInternalSchemasGetAuthCallbackFunctionResponse.md

 NewMwServerInternalSchemasGetAuthCallbackFunctionResponseWithDefaults instantiates a new MwServerInternalSchemasGetAuthCallbackFunctionResponse object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetIsAlreadyCreated

+`func (o *MwServerInternalSchemasGetAuthCallbackFunctionResponse) GetIsAlreadyCreated() bool`

+GetIsAlreadyCreated returns the IsAlreadyCreated field if non-nil, zero value otherwise.

+### GetIsAlreadyCreatedOk

+`func (o *MwServerInternalSchemasGetAuthCallbackFunctionResponse) GetIsAlreadyCreatedOk() (*bool, bool)`

+GetIsAlreadyCreatedOk returns a tuple with the IsAlreadyCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsAlreadyCreated

+`func (o *MwServerInternalSchemasGetAuthCallbackFunctionResponse) SetIsAlreadyCreated(v bool)`

+SetIsAlreadyCreated sets IsAlreadyCreated field to given value.

 ### GetUrl